 Summer Stipend Support

-- In lieu of reassigned time, applicants may request funding for summer research, up to $5130.
+- Applicants may request funding for summer research, up to the equivalent of 3 units.

-- Applicant may not teach in the summer school sessions in the summer in which FRG funding is granted.
+- Grant awardees may not teach in the summer school sessions during the summer in which FRG funding is granted.

-- LFRGs are intended to support larger-scale projects of particular excellence.
+- Up to one Large FRG is available, for up to $10,000.
+They are intended to support larger-scale projects of particular excellence.

 - Recipients of an LFRG are not eligible to apply for another LFRG the following year.